Frutiger Aero: Themes and characteristics

 The writer Allie Rowbottom said that Generation Z – raised with continual access to technology and the Internet – was especially drawn to the style's depiction of "the harmonious marriage between nature and technology".
 Scholars and critics have contrasted Frutiger Aero with the Y2K aesthetic; according to Brennan, "There's a lot of hopefulness in this aesthetic that Y2K doesn't have".
 Hannah Craggs of TrendBible, also interviewing with Dazed, said that "times of unrest and uncertainty" motivated interest in the style as a source of comforting nostalgia.
 Rowbottom also pointed to the absence of humans in Frutiger Aero art, attributing it to Generation Z's aversion to the anthropocentrism and "oppressive beauty standards" prevalent on social media.
 The Guardians Alaina Demopoulos found, however, that many social media users implemented generative artificial intelligence to make illustrations in the style, which she felt "sort of ruins the aura."
 Avcı also wrote that these posts, which could be mistaken for real imagery, created a "false historical narrative" that misinformed viewers of the style's eminence.

+Emirhan Avcı cited the Olympic Park McDonald's as an example of interior design influenced by Frutiger Aero.

 One of the style's distinctive features is skeuomorphism: the visualization of real objects in the designs.
 These were represented using three-dimensional graphics with reflective, glossy surfaces, which were particularly observable in mobile application icons.
 Several scholars argued that user interface designs used skeuomorphism to present electronics with gentle and familiar traits, easing the transition for new users during the mass adoption of home computers and touchscreen electronics in the early 2000s.
 This influenced the inclusion of elements such as rounded edges, natural imagery, and exotic animals.
 Frutiger Aero also utilizes bright colors: yellows, and particularly blues and greens to align with its natural influences.
 Avcı interpreted the palette choices as reflective of the optimistic theme of the style.

-Avcı stated that virtual aesthetics first began to influence architectural design trends at the end of the 20th century, attributed to the increased capability of computer-aided design programs.
+Avcı stated that virtual aesthetics began to influence architectural design trends at the end of the 20th century, attributed to the increased capability of computer-aided design programs.
 He studied the impact of the style on interior design, examining several buildings including the Olympic Park McDonald's restaurant in London and a Poste Italiane office designed by Massimo Iosa Ghini.
 He found that a number of digital features were replicated through the choices of materials; for example, the stylistic tendency to include translucent elements influenced the use of glass and acrylic panels.